MataKrow/Checkpoints/README.md

 Checkpoints!<br />
 They Autosave in singleplayer, sets the spawnpoint in multiplayer and revives everyone in surival.
+It's also an alternitive to that pesky unexpected autosave, forcing an access to the HDD while buffering the game for half a second or more.
+Even possibly saving while in a bad situation!
+This system hopes to give the player choice!

 **Features**
 * Zandronum and GZDoom Compatible!
 (Not ZDoom though)